 How To Repair Concrete Cracks

 If you need a simple concrete crack repair, we at Childers Brothers recommend epoxy crack repair.
 This can be applied within the crack to seal it up and prevent water permeation.
 Epoxy crack repair does more than simply seal a crack.
 It is so strong that it strengthens the surrounding concrete, helping to prevent cracks in the future.
-Good concrete coating can also help to reduce the chance of water permeation.

 However, as previously referenced, sometimes a concrete crack is a symptom of a larger problem.
 For instance, if you have horizontal basement wall crack, you likely have an issue with swollen foundation soil, rather than an issue with the concrete itself.
 Before anything else, you should use soil stabilization to change the atoms in the soil to keep them from taking in water and swelling.
 For vertical basement wall cracks, you may need to raise the foundation by repairing your piers and beams or utilizing a new house levelling method such as helical pier leveling.
 Occasionally, cracks in concrete may be a result of sunken concrete, which can make for uneven steps and potential safety hazards.
 For this, an injection of slab lifting foam can resolve the issue.
 After these steps, you can apply epoxy crack repair.